 Because the top of the earth is tilted toward the sun in the summer months, Alaska gets an abundance of daylight in mid-summer.
 On Summer Solstice, the longest day of the year, the sun rises in Homer at 4:45 am and sets around 11:30 pm for nearly nineteen hours of daylight.
 Keep in mind, though, this represents only the amount of time the sun is above the horizon.
-Twilight, when it is light enough to function outside is very long in Alaska, extending day length hours to twenty-two!
+Twilight is very long in Alaska, extending day length hours to twenty-two!